Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 [https://github.com/Essenceia/Systolic_Array_with_DFT_v2/blob/main/docs/global_placement/placement_detailed.gif](https://github.com/Essenceia/Systolic_Array_with_DFT_v2/blob/main/docs/global_placement/placement_detailed.gif)

-Since this article is focused on the floating point arithmetic I will contain my desire to tell you all about the rest of the accelerator and lock it up in the ASIC’s repo: https://github.com/Essenceia/Systolic_Array_with_DFT_v2
+Since this article is focused on the floating point arithmetic I will contain my desire to tell you all about the rest of the accelerator and lock it up in the ASIC’s repo:

+{{< github repo="Essenceia/Systolic_Array_with_DFT_v2" showTumbnail=true alt="" >}}

 ### Tiny Tapeout ihp26a

-This time we will be taping the chip on IHP’s fancy 130nm `sg13g2` node using Tiny Tapeout’s `ihp16a` chip as our shuttle.
-Also, for full transparency I was offered a coupon by the Tiny Tapout team that I traded for the area that I am using in this project( and a devboard ).
+This time we will be taping the chip on IHP’s fancy 130nm `sg13g2` node using [Tiny Tapeout’s `ihp26a` chip](https://tinytapeout.com/chips/ttihp26a/) as our shuttle.
+Also, for full transparency I was offered a coupon by the Tiny Tapout team that I traded for the area that I am using in this project (and a devboard ).
 So technically speaking this tapeout is sponsored by Tiny Tapeout, which will definitely not help me rave less about them
 Thanks guys

 ![][image11]